 Page schematics illustrate the layout of your website.
 The schematic should be created and closely scrutinized before actual development begins.
-At this stage, you will need to work out page sizes, content layout, and navigation elements.
+You will need to work out page sizes, content layout, and navigation elements at this stage.

-Site testing can provide you with tons of helpful information before your website goes live.
+Site testing can provide you with useful information before your website goes live.
 You may not always have the luxury to test a prototype of your site with actual users before it goes live, but if you do, take advantage.